miekg/learninggo/packages.md

 directory; the package in `src/compress/gzip` is imported as `compress/gzip` but has name `gzip`, not `compress/gzip`.

-It is important to avoid stuttering when naming naming things.
+It is important to avoid stuttering when naming things.
 For instance, the buffered reader type in the `bufio` (((package, bufio))) package is called `Reader`, not `BufReader`, because users see it as `bufio.Reader`, which is a clear, concise name.